-Using solar and other forms of renewable energy reduces reliance on fossil fuels for energy production, thus reducing energy bills, while directly reducing CO2 emissions.
-The average household can reduce CO2 emissions by as much as 20%.
+Using solar and other forms of renewable energy reduces reliance on fossil fuels for energy production, thus using green energy reduces energy bills and reduces emissions.
+The average household could reduce CO2 emissions by as much as 20%.

 PV, Photovoltaic, Solar Panels:

-The above are interchangeable descriptors for the same product in most cases They are essentially panels that absorb solar energy and convert it into electrical energy.
-Solar panels are durable; most come with performance warranties of 20-25 years once purchased they continue to produce electrical power for many years with little or no maintenance.
+The above are interchangeable descriptors for the same product.
+Essentially panels that convert it into electrical energy.
+Solar panels are durable; most come with performance warranties of 20-25 years once purchased they continue to produce electrical power for many years with little or no maintenance other than keeping them clean.
 A particularly useful characteristic of solar photovoltaic power generation is that it can be installed on any scale; from a single solar powered garden light to an array of many kilowatts.